Vernon VT Nature Finds

 I spent my days biking to and from work, training lifeguards and blowing bubbles with the Fishers.
 I often walked with mom to the general store to read the bulletin board news and then on to the post office for the mail.
 On Thursdays I played softball, but all the other days I went for a bike ride after supper; and most importantly, Vicki, Ducky and I became friends swimming laps and hanging out on the sandy beach at the Saxtons River Rec.

 How ironic that my brother Charles declared that same summer of 81, "The Summer That Never Was."
 I suspect my disconnect is what long timers refer to as the good old days.
-Days when the simplicity of youth are stored in our memories and those of hardship fade away.
+Days when the simplicity of youth is stored in our memories and those of hardship fade away.
 Or could it be that thoughts of what defined prosperity as a youth were based on something more meaningful than consumption?

 In 1980 Mt Saint Helens in Washington state passed gas.
 Those who study such things labeled her breach of etiquette, a "cataclysmic eruption."
 For my younger readers, it's probably easier to relate to the the Canadian wildfires that blew smoke down into Vernon creating a sun filtering haze or perhaps that few minutes during the eclipse that chilled the air and darkened the sky.
 And so during that following summer, the one that wasn't, we purchased lifeguard sweats and kept our sleeping bags at hand to keep us warm after teaching lessons.